jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 {% endhighlight %}

 There's also a Not Tusi motion which would be formed by spheres in motion creating a still figure.
 You can check it out [here](http://illusionoftheyear.com/cat/author/alex-rose-henig/).
+I hope you enjoyed this explanation, if you have any questions please feel free to [tweet me](http://twitter.com/{{ site.twitter }}).